cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Parameters:
 - params, the MHF parameters established out of band
 - mode, the InnerEnvelope mode
-- Nl, the output size of the Extract function
+- Nx, the output size of the Extract function

 Input:
 - password, an opaque byte string containing the client's password